InterSTEMDev/interstem.us/_posts/december2022blogs/2022-12-10-Questions for Daniel Moon.md

 <br><span style="font-weight: 900">
 What is the most important part of the college application? </span>

-You.
+Presenting yourself genuinely.
 I cannot stress this enough, in a culture where admissions to the top schools are revered as they are, there is a tendency to create applications that have focus on the achievements.
 It isn’t wrong to show off those accomplishments in your application, but in the midst of it all your personality and character should still shine through the most.
 Your activities, essays, and all other parts of your application should provide admissions officers with a person, not a walking pile of accolades.

 <br><span style="font-weight: 900">
 How should students approach tackling so many applications/essays? </span>